All Episodes

 Because Charlie Kirk was assassinated.

-Let's be clear about this, and we're both agreeing, because people believed a lot.
+And we're both agreeing because people believed a lot.

 Somebody got to do that.

-White people are not gonna do that.
+White people are not going to do that.

-Of course you will.
+Of course we will.

 Once again, when the work got hard, that's when they went and got slaves.

-Yeah, white dogs know hard work.
+Yeah, white people know hard work.

-Can I ask you something real talk?
+Can I ask you something, real talk?

 Export Selection